Persistent, controllable circulation of a polariton ring condensate: Conclusions

-{\bf Acknowledgements}.
-This work has been supported by the National Science Foundation (Grant No. DMR-2004570).
+{\bf Acknowledgment} This work has been supported by the National Science Foundation (Grant No. DMR-2306977).
 M.H.S. and P.C. gratefully acknowledge financial support from EPSRC (Grant No. EP/V026496/1 and EP/S019669/1).
+PC was also supported from the EPSRC Grant No. EP/S021582/1.
+This research made use of the HPC Computing service at University College of London.
+We thank F. Ducluzeau and F. Sidoli for computational assistance.